gilmar-sales/ct-ecs/README.md

     using Signature = std::tuple<TransformComponent, RigidBodyComponent>;
 }
 ```
-After defining the signature, all entities that have these components will be automatically registered to the system,
+After defining the system signature, all entities that have these components will be automatically registered to the system by the `Manager`,
-and to work on these entities is simple: just iterate over:
+and to work on these entities is simple: just iterate over
 ```cpp
 class CollisionSystem : public BaseSystem<CollisionSystem> {
 public: